retr0devops/LazyShopDRM-hasher/README.md

 It is used to write the base64 reference value to NSUserDefaults. (key __LS_CHECK).
 As it seemed earlier, it could be a private/public key encryption algorithm.
 However, in practice, this is a common hashing algorithm.

-This algorithm also takes an active part in sending a hashed message to the scp LazyShop server.
+This algorithm also takes an active part in sending a hashed message to the custom OSCP LazyShop server.

 ## Hashing algorithm